west bow st in edinburgh old town

 15 of The Best Things to Do in Edinburgh

 Edinburgh is one of the most enchanting cities in the UK.
 With more than a thousand years of history, its beautiful medieval Old Town and elegant New Town side by side, more than 100 parks, a thriving literary scene and home to the largest arts festival in the world, it’s easy to see why Edinburgh is the second-most visited destination in Britain.
-When I visited Edinburgh this summer, I was overwhelmed by how many great things to do there are across the city.
-The best things to do in Edinburgh range from stepping back in time in 12th century castles and ruins, exploring quaint villages, trendy neighbourhoods and sipping on Scotch – and summoning the nerve to try haggis, and discovering it’s popular for a reason!
+When I visited Edinburgh, I was overwhelmed by how many great things to do there are across the city.
+The best things to do in Edinburgh including visiting 12th century Edinburgh Castle and 17th century Holyrood Palace on either end of the Royal Mile, hiking to the top of Arthur’s Seat, exploring quaint Dean Village and trendy neighbourhoods like Leith and Stockbridge, and sipping on Scotch – and summoning the nerve to try haggis, and discovering it’s popular for a reason!

 The UK can be an expensive place to travel, but there are plenty of things to do in Edinburgh for free, including enjoying some of the greatest views of the city.
 Whether you’re looking for things to do in Edinburgh for a day on a quick trip to the city, or for things to do in Edinburgh this weekend, you’ll be spoilt for choice in the Scottish capital!